ZitongLan/ZitongLan.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior student majoring in Electrical Engineering at [Southeast University](https://www.seu.edu.cn/).
 I am looking for Phd position at wireless sensing and communication, ubiquitous computing and HCI.
-I am now a research assistant at [Institute of Software](http://english.is.cas.cn/) advised by [Prof. Jie Xiong (Umass Amherst)](https://people.cs.umass.edu/~jxiong/) and [Prof. Fusang Zhang](https://people.ucas.edu.cn/~zhangfusang?language=en) in wireless sensing system implementation and testing.
-I have also been working with [Prof. Tengxiang Zhang](https://txzhang.info/) in the exploration of using RF signals to build HCI system.
+I am now a research assistant at [ISCAS](http://english.is.cas.cn/) advised by [Prof. Jie Xiong (Umass Amherst)](https://people.cs.umass.edu/~jxiong/) and [Prof. Fusang Zhang](https://people.ucas.edu.cn/~zhangfusang?language=en) in wireless sensing system implementation and testing.
+I have also been working with [Prof. Tengxiang Zhang](https://txzhang.info/) at [ICT](http://www.ict.ac.cn/) in the exploration of using RF signals to build HCI system.

+See my **full CV** [here](http://zitonglan.github.io/files/CV_lanzitong.pdf).

 Research experience
 ======